 Where to Buy Coconut Flour

-We always advocate being a good steward with finances, so if you need or want to order online, check around and see who has the best prices and think about what else you need to reach various free shipping thresholds 😉
+We always advocate being a good steward with finances, so if you need or want to order online, check around and see who has the best prices and think about what else you need to reach various free shipping thresholds. 😉

-- and of course there’s always Amazon!
+- Of course there’s always other brands at Amazon!